 This is a great project to perfect your piping skills… and we don’t mean bagpiping!
 With piping on the top and bottom of all four cushions, you’ll be working with over 700″ of bias strips and cording.
 Don’t be afraid!
 Not only is it great practice, you can set up an assembly line to cut, seam, wrap, and baste – cranking out those inches in no time.

 This project is a true fabric showcase.
 It’s a great excuse to use those dramatic motifs that always catch your eye but aren’t right for a smaller execution.
-For these cushions, you want impressive patterns and colors, and it’s fun to experiment with combinations of non-traditional colors and designs.
-You’ll want to select a light to mid-weight canvas, duck, twill or similar.
+For these cushions, you want impressive patterns and colors!
+We recommend a light to mid-weight canvas, duck, twill or similar.
 Standard quilting cotton is not the best option.

 Each of our floor cushions finishes at approximately 22″ x 22″ x 4″.